-Archibald has exhibited her work in group and solo shows in Halifax, Toronto and Salt Spring Island, British Columbia.
+Archibald has exhibited her work throughout Canada.
 Her work is held in collections throughout North America.

-A new collection of work is scheduled for 2022, including 11 completed plein air paintings from the Parrsboro International Plein Air Festival (PIPAF) 2022.
-Click here to view those paintings and their availability for purchase.
+Many pieces of original work are available from 2022, including plein air paintings from the Parrsboro International Plein Air Festival (PIPAF).

 Archibald's painting "Cobequid Trail at Low Tide No. 1" was selected for inclusion in the 2021 Municipality of Colchester's Permanent Collection.

 Over the past few years and throughout the pandemic, Archibald has kept an active personal sketchbook and on location journal.
 Favourite locations involve beaches, trails and the Bay of Fundy.

 In 2015 - 2016 she created a series of video interviews about local Nova Scotian Artists, including: Ivan Fraser, Susan Paterson, Wendie Wilson, Susan MacLeod, Leonard Paul, Leya Evelyn, Renee Forrestall and Philip Doucette.
 Please click here if you would like to explore those videos.